erxes/erxes/docs/docs/administrator/system-config.md

 3. **Tell facebook how you will use *manage_pages* permission if you haven't taken it yet.**

 ### Twitter

-Erxes app can be integrated with twitter developer API and that means we can receive our twitter accounts DMs, Tweets directly into our erxes app's inbox.
+Learn How to Integrate Twitter Accounts With Erxes Erxes app can be integrated with twitter developer API and that means we can receive our twitter accounts DMs, Tweets directly into our erxes app's inbox.

 Requirements: